 * “He snitched on us”.

 * I love the way that scene progresses between Marian and the kids.
-One minute, they’re all scared stiff of the Lady Marian, the next they’re flapping their gums about how they’re friends with an outlaw, asking her questions about her love life and whether or not she and Robin are gonna have kids.
-Things escalated so quickly.
+One minute, they’re all scared stiff of the Lady Marian and worried about being caught trespassing.
+The next minute, they’re flapping their gums about how they’re friends with an outlaw, asking her very personal questions about her love life (“Did he ever kiss you?”), and pressuring her about whether or not she and Robin are ever gonna have kids.
+Things escalated very quickly.

 * “My trap is baited and set, and then revenge.
 REVENGE!”

 * “Oh no, forgive me but I lose more jewels that way”.